cxj/cxj.github.io/_posts/2013-12-19-finding-a-css-framework.md

 I also think I want a framework that is semantic, as my design decisions for UI appearance might well need to be changed by someone with a much better eye for design.
 Semantic web page mark up also has other benefits.

-As I work my way through exmaning each framework, I'll be writing more about my impression of each.
+As I work my way through examining each framework, I'll be writing more about my impression of each.